 Finance Minister Nirmala Sitharaman presented the maiden union budget,2019 of Narendra Modi 2.0 government in the Lok Sabha on Friday.
-“Gaon, Garib and Kisan [village, poor, and farmer] is at the centre of all policies of this government.
+“Gaon, Garib, and Kisan [village, poor, and farmer] are at the center of all policies of this government.
 The Union Budget 2019 details which are the key highlights are as follows:

 BENEFITS OF MIDDLE CLASS IN UNION BUDGET 2019:

 - PAN and Aadhaar will become interchangeable.
 You can use your Aadhaar number to file your I-T Returns soon.

 - Additional deduction of 1.5 lakh on loans up to March 31 2020 for buying affordable houses, giving Rs.7 lakh benefit to home buyers.

 - Pension benefits will be offered to 3 crore shop owners with an annual turnover of less than Rs1.5 crore under new scheme called Pradhan Mantri Mandhan Scheme.

 BENEFITS OF YOUTH IN UNION BUDGET 2019:

 - New national educational policy hopes to transform Indian education into one of the best in the world, with focus on bringing in foreign students.

 - Proposal to provide Aadhaar cards for NRIs with Indian passports, after their arrival in India, with no waiting period.